 One of the largest benefits of the CSMP project is the delivery of the Concept Plan Line drawings.
-While most drawings will require further refinement with focused community outreach, the plans can quickly be turned into Signage & Striping Plans that can be implemented as part of the City's Street Resurfacing Program.
+While most drawings will require further refinement with focused community outreach, the plans can be the starting point for Signage & Striping Plans that can be implemented as part of the City's Street Resurfacing Program.

-The City has already realized transformation as part of the CSMP process with Complete Streets focused improvements on Almond Avenue and Covington Road, both corridors built as part of the Summer 2020 street resurfacing program.
+The city has already realized transformation as part of the CSMP process with Complete Streets focused improvements on Almond Avenue and Covington Road, both corridors built as part of the Summer 2020 street resurfacing program.
 In the current Summer 2021 street resurfacing program the City will implement additional complete streets measures along El Monte Avenue, Campbell Avenue, and Fremont Avenue, all projects currently under construction.